StenAL/Baltic-stocks/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE.md)

 ## Tools
-Baltic Stocks uses Java and MariaDB for its backend and a React and TypeScript for frontend.
+Baltic Stocks uses Java and MariaDB for its backend and React and TypeScript for the frontend.
 Deployment is automated using GitHub Actions and AWS.
 The deployed backend is containerized using Docker.